A note from Athlinks President & Founder, Troy Busot:

 I want to welcome back an old friend of Athlinks, aminoVITAL.
 I was introduced to this company and product almost a decade ago.
 In the years since, they took at break from the endurance world, but I’m thrilled to see them jumping back in with both feet!

 One of my favorite workouts is 6×800, 3 min on, 3 min recovery on a treadmill.
 Without fail, the last rep had me grabbing for the rails.
 The first time I took to treadmill with aminoVITAL in my bottle I felt like a different person.
 Five, six … waiting for the pain to take over my legs … seven, eight.
 I managed another two half mile intervals.

 I love this stuff.
 And they’re back.
-And they’ve got a $1000 giveaway… be sure to enter below!
+And they’ve got an amazing recovery giveaway worth over $1,000 including:

 Runners, cyclists and multisport athletes all like to push their bodies to the limit.
 How well you recover from a workout determines how much quality training you can do and quality training is needed to reach peak performance in a competition.
 The secret to those training days where you have bottomless power, your breathing is easy and pushing hard feels so effortless – the type of days that are needed to hit race day in peak form – is nailing your recovery.
 The one recovery practice that is key to training, performance and recovery is nutrition.
 While there are many accessory recovery techniques that can be used to complement your diet, if you are not getting in the right nutrition, the accessory recovery techniques will have less and, in some cases, minimal advantage.